mycelial/docs/docs/core-concepts/Architecture.md

 - **Rust**: A multi-paradigm programming language emphasizing safety and performance.
 - **API**: Application Programming Interface.
 - **UI**: User Interface.
-- **Pipeline**: A data movement job, consisting of a source, destination, transforms and associated connectors.
+- **Workflow**: A data movement job (pipeline), consisting of a source, destination, transforms and associated connectors.

 ## Overview of Mycelial Software